davidmshore/InvestingEssentials/docs/accounts/types.md

 5. Inherited IRA
 6. Trusteed IRA
 7. Spousal IRA
-Include their primary use, contribution limits for the current year, key features or differences, and also include a comparison table that includes primary use, contribution limits, key features (including withdrawal ages and rules).
+Include a comparison table that includes columns for primary use, contribution limits, and key features (including income limits, withdrawal ages and rules) for the current year.
 Please provide the table in markdown.
 -->